wix-incubator/wml/readme.md

 > Tangible symlinks

-Wml listens to changes in some folder (using [watchman](https://facebook.github.io/watchman/)) and copies changed files to another folder.
+Wml listens to changes in some folder (using [watchman](https://facebook.github.io/watchman/)) and copies changed files into another folder.

 ## Why?